kevingorski/kevingorski.com_source/contents/projects-&-portfolio.md

 * <span>A feel-good goal for the product: more biking, less driving, and better city living</span>
 * <span>The development team cared about the success and well-being of the project and had many productive discussions about both the software and business</span>
-* <span>Living in Denver, I&rsquo;m constantly reminded of this project when passing a B-Cycle or kiosk</span>
+* <span>I&rsquo;m often reminded of this project when passing a B-Cycle or kiosk</span>

 ## Lead Management System for HomeAway

-Managing vacation rental leads is a manual and unstructured process for many property managment companies, even if they use software to manage availability and the booking process. <abbr title="Lead Management System">LMS</abbr> is a &ldquo;modular application&rdquo; that tightly integrates into such systems with minimal changes to the existing codebase.
+Managing vacation rental leads is a manual and unstructured process for many property managment companies, even if they use software to manage availability and the booking process. [<abbr title="Lead Management System">LMS</abbr>](http://software.homeaway.com/vacation-rentals/products/lead-management) is a &ldquo;modular application&rdquo; that tightly integrates into such systems with minimal changes to the existing codebase.

-<abbr title="Lead Management System">LMS</abbr> consists of:

-* <span><abbr title="User Interface">UI</abbr> bootstrapped by a single JavaScript file</span>
-* <span>.NET WebAPI service for the <abbr title="Lead Management System">LMS</abbr> <abbr title="User Interface">UI</abbr></span>
-* <span>End system-specific web service implementations that are called from the <abbr title="Lead Management System">LMS</abbr> service</span>
-* <span>An email retreival and parsing daemon to associate incoming messages with properties and people in the system</span>
+There are two technical aspects of <abbr title="Lead Management System">LMS</abbr> that make it modular: the <abbr title="User Interface">UI</abbr> that is loaded via JavaScript from a shared location into any of the participating end-systems and the web service that can transparently call end system-specific implementations as necessary.

 ### Technologies